Necryl/nixos-config/README.md

 ## Setup Instructions

-Follow these steps to set up `local/local-hardware.nix`:
+Follow these steps to set up `local/local-hardware.nix` (it is assumed you are at the main directory of the repo):

 1. **Add the file to Git’s index without staging content**:
    Run the following command to mark `local/local-hardware.nix` as tracked in Git’s index without storing its contents: